mantidproject/documents/Design/CrashReporting/DesignDocument.md

 This service can be exposed to the launcher either through mantidpython or an executable.

 The main things that this service needs to do are:
+* Check whether usage reporting is enabled and if not exit having done nothing.
 * Launch the user interface, via either the python wrapper or mantidplot.
 * Gather information on the crash
 * Send crash report to web service